• Skip to primary navigation

 • Chickpeas: Chickpeas taste quite like beans, considering they're legumes themselves.
 Most people compare their flavor to cannellini and pinto beans because they're starchy.
 However, they also have an earthy taste with nutty undertones.

-• Celery: Celery has a mild and strong taste while giving it a bold flavor.
+• Celery: Celery has a mild and robust taste while giving it a bold flavor.
 At the same time, celery provides crunchiness that sustains once the dressing is added.

 • Green Onions: The white part of green onions is crunchy, like an onion, while the green part is thicker and coarser than chives.

-• Tumeric: Flavor-wise, it is overwhelmingly earthy and bitter, almost musky, with a bit of peppery spice.
-Tumeric is activated when combined with pepper.
+• Turmeric: Flavor-wise, it is overwhelmingly earthy and bitter, almost musky, with a bit of peppery spice.
+Turmeric is activated when combined with pepper.

 • Garlic Powder: Garlic powder is made from garlic cloves that have been dehydrated and ground into fine particles.
 The flavor is garlicky but vastly different than fresh-chopped garlic.
-It tastes sweeter and much less assertive than fresh garlic, but also without the caramelly undertones you get from roasted or sautéd garlic.
+It tastes sweeter and less assertive than fresh garlic, but without the caramel undertones, you get from roasted or sautéd garlic.

 • Black Salt: Black salt, also known as Kala namak or Himalayan black salt, is found in India.
 Kala namak has a very distinctive smell.
 The sulfur compounds cause the salt to smell and taste like eggs.